parmentelat/nbhosting/fedora/installation.md

 ## use

-There's a single command `nbh` that's an entry point into all the features exposed to the CLI; see the list with
+There's a single command `nbh-manage` that's an entry point into all the features exposed to the CLI; see the list with

 ```
-nbh --help
+nbh-manage help
 ```

+this actually is the usual django's `manage.py`, but extended in the `[courses]` and `[nbh_main]` categories

 ****